What is Software Development Life Cycle (SDLC)? Learn SDLC Phases, Process, and Models:

 - SDLC Cycle

 - SDLC Phases

-SDLC is a process which defines the various stages involved in the development of software for delivering a high-quality product.
+SDLC is a process that defines the various stages involved in the development of software for delivering a high-quality product.
 SDLC stages cover the complete life cycle of a software i.e. from inception to retirement of the product.